haampie/Homogenization.jl/docs/src/index.md

 end
 ```

-Unfortunately some constants are chosen by hand currently :(.
 Running this, the output should be something like:

 ```julia
 ...